Sure Dividend

 We created a full list of all Dividend Aristocrats, along with important financial metrics like price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Aristocrats list by clicking on the link below:

-Dover Corporation (DOV) has raised its dividend for a staggering 67 consecutive years, giving it one of the longest dividend growth streaks in the entire stock market.
+Dover Corporation (DOV) has raised its dividend for 68 consecutive years, giving it one of the longest dividend growth streaks in the entire stock market.

-The company has achieved such an exceptional dividend growth record thanks to its strong business model, decent resilience to recessions, and conservative payout ratio, which provides a wide margin of safety during recessions.
+The company has achieved such an exceptional dividend growth record thanks to its strong business model, resilience to recessions, and steady long-term growth.

 Business Overview